Proven-Paradox/shaper-system/Handbook.md

 * At Levels 4, 9, 14, … the character increases their Physical or Mental Offense.
 * At Level 5, 10, 15, … the character gains a Talent (more on Talents in [Chapter 9](#chapter-9-talents)).

 > You can think of your character's Level representing their potential.
-Gaining a Level would represent pushing through the plateaus and putting in the work that come with developing, whether developing as a warrior, mage, diplomat, spy, or anything you care to create.
+Gaining a Level would represent pushing through the plateaus and putting in the work that come with developing, whether as a warrior, mage, diplomat, spy, or anything you care to create.
 That could represent training or practice in the background, taking a class on the side, or just getting better with experience.
 > It might be good to have a plan about when to increase your Level.
 XU-808 is mostly interested in Skills, and so Levels up when their skills are all maxed out for a given Level, choosing combat stats only when they feel it necessary.
 > Meanwhile Marona generally Levels up when she's taken Magic Attack, Vitality, and Capacity to the maximum her Level allows.